 - High Forceps: High forceps deliveries occur when the baby’s head is not engaged in the pelvis at all.
 It is important to note that high forceps deliveries are no longer performed in modern obstetrics.
 Doctors will generally opt for a C-section rather than attempting to deliver in this manner.

 Each level presents its own set of challenges for doctors and babies.
 Delivery using forceps requires skill and experience.
-When babies sustain forceps delivery injuries, it is crucial that their families reach out to an aggressive medical malpractice attorney as soon as possible.
+When babies sustain from delivery injuries, it is crucial that their families reach out to an aggressive medical malpractice attorney as soon as possible.
 Those harmed may be entitled to compensation to help alleviate the financial burdens they face.

-How to Know when Forceps May Be Needed
+How to Know when Forceps May Be Needed in Delivery

 Challenges during labor and delivery can be overwhelming for both doctors and expecting parents.
 When the baby does not proceed through the birth canal as it should, doctors consider various factors to determine whether forceps should be used to assist with the birth.